 According to Iceland Magazine, you can expect to see prices around 66 percent higher than in the European market.

-For example, it’s not uncommon to find a premade sandwich running around $10 after you’ve converted the Iceland currency of Iceland to USD.
+For example, a premade sandwich can cost around $10 after you’ve converted from the króna to USD.
 In fact, if you decide to eat out, you can expect dinner for two to start at around $100.
+If you’re planning on grocery shopping in Iceland, be prepared for elevated costs as well.

 Travelers from America might also be surprised to be subjected to value-added tax, or VAT.
-The U.S. has individual state sales taxes;, however, the average sales tax imposed is usually less than half of the average VAT.
-In Iceland, however, there is a 24 percent VAT on goods and percent VAT on food.
+While the U.S. has individual state sales taxes, VAT in Iceland is significantly higher—24% on goods and 11% on food

 Credit Cards Are Accepted

-It’s also good to keep in mind that credit and debit cards are widely accepted here, and Iceland is nearly a cashless society.
-It’s not uncommon for many Icelanders to go months without needing to handle cash.
-For the majority of vendors, credit cards have become the preferred form of payment.
+It’s also good to keep in mind that credit and debit cards are widely accepted in Iceland, and Iceland is nearly a cashless society.
+Many locals go months without needing to handle cash.

 Shopping is Tax-Free

-As you spend your Icelandic money, make sure that you keep your receipts.
-Like we mentioned before, as a noncitizen of Iceland, you can apply for a VAT refund on any goods that cost more than 4.000 ISK (roughly $33) when you exit the country.
+As you spend your Iceland money, make sure that you keep your receipts.
+As a noncitizen of Iceland, you can apply for a VAT refund on goods costing over than 4.000 ISK (roughly $33) or more when you exit the country.

-Once you’re at the airport, you have to present your passport, the receipt that shows the purchase was made within the last three months, and a tax-free form provided and stamped by the store.
+Once you’re at the airport present your passport, the receipt that showing purchase was made within the last three months, and a tax-free form provided and stamped by the store.
+Iceland also offers tax-free shopping at the arrivals hall at Keflavík International Airport, where you can avoid VAT charges altogether.
+This provides a great opportunity to save on purchases while exploring the country.

 Tipping in Iceland

-Tipping culture in Iceland is simple.
-Unlike some countries where tipping is expected in many situations, in Iceland, service charge is usually included in the price of meals, drinks, taxi rides, and even hotel stays.
-This means there’s no need to add an extra percentage on top of your bill, and most people simply pay the total amount without leaving anything extra.
+The tipping culture in Iceland is simple.
+Unlike some countries where tipping is expected in many situations, in Iceland, service charges are usually included in the price of meals, drinks, taxi rides, and even hotel stays.
+This means there’s no need to add an extra percentage on top of your bill, and most people simply pay exact change without leaving anything extra.

 Where to Exchange Your Foreign Currency